We may earn income from links in this post. Please read this Disclosure for details.

 Check rates and availability at the Muir Hotel Autograph Collection in Halifax, Nova Scotia on Booking.com

-Where to Stay in Halifax (Mid-Range) – Sutton Place Hotel Halifax
+Where to Stay in Halifax (Mid-Range Hotel)

 You’ll be close enough to get a birds-eye view of the Halifax Citadel Historic Site at this upscale hotel in downtown Halifax.